-Liverpool offers something for everyone thanks to its unique attractions, burgeoning café and bar scene and rich music heritage, so take a Northern train to the epicentre of British pop music, a UNESCO heritage site and the home of the inimitable Scouse humour – Liverpool!
+Liverpool offers something for everyone thanks to its unique attractions, burgeoning cafe and bar scene and rich musical heritage.
+Take a Northern train to the epicentre of British pop music, a UNESCO heritage site and the home of the inimitable Scouse humour.

 A Liverpool Friday Night has an endless amount of promise, whether you’re after culture, cuisine or a famous Liverpool night on the tiles.
 If you fancy a change from the bars and clubs, the city has an abundance of alternative things to see and do.

 Laughterhouse Comedy runs events at the Slaughter House, an intimate comedy club in the basement of the Slaughter House Pub, on Friday and Saturday nights.
 The venue has played host to some of the biggest names in the business so it’s well worth a visit next time you’re in Liverpool.
 Tickets get snapped up quickly so keep an eye on the website for the latest listings.

 Liverpool Comedy Central in Albert Dock is a great comedy club in Liverpool that provides some brilliant VIP packages for their weekend events.
 Each night four comedians take to the stage for a night that’s sure to be filled with laughs and the occasional groan from the audience.
 Take advantage of the Premier Package which includes a two course meal in the PanAm Restaurant and Bar ahead of the show.

 Take your Friday night to new heights and book yourself in to Awesome Walls Liverpool.
 The climbing wall centre is open until 10pm on Fridays and there is a wide range of taster sessions, courses and classes to take part in. perfect for fun-filled family days and nights.